Eagle’s Nest Private Tours (in English only)

 Millions of people have heard of Hitler’s “Eagle’s Nest” in Berchtesgaden.
 But how many are aware of the magnitude of the Third Reich’s takeover and development of the Berchtesgaden area?
 How many grasp the political, military and historical importance of the region that Hitler termed his “chosen homeland” and described as the “source of his inspiration”, his “secret capital” and the place where, according to him, his “greatest decisions” were made?

-Discover the reasons for which Hitler spent over one-third of his time in power at Obersalzberg.
+Discover the reasons for which Hitler spent over one-fourth of his time in power at Obersalzberg.
 First came the takeover and transformation of Obersalzberg into an extensive Alpine Headquarters, housing hundreds of employees and leaders of the Reich.
 Then came the HQ’s expansion into Berchtesgaden’s valleys with over sixty additional buildings.
 Then came the daring construction of a mountaintop folly, a teahouse later called the “Eagle’s Nest”.
 Last but not least, they undertook the eleventh-hour, albeit ambitious, construction of a fortress of rock: a 6km (4 mile) tunnel system hewn out of the depths of “Hitler’s mountain”.

 Choice of sights: